Fabio Di Tomaso: Acting career

 Fabio Di Tomaso began his career in the movie Bajo bandera in 1997.
 In 2001, he was part of the cast of the television series Yago, pasión morena.
 In 2003, he was part of the cast of the television series Resistiré.
 In 2004, he was part of the cast of the television series Padre Coraje.
-From 2004 to 2005, he was the protagonist of the youth television series Floricienta with Florencia Bertotti, Juan Gil Navarro, Isabel Macedo and Benjamín Rojas.
+From 2005, he was the protagonist of the youth television series Floricienta with Florencia Bertotti, Isabel Macedo and Benjamín Rojas.
 In 2006, he was part of the cast of the television series Juanita, la soltera.
 In 2008, he was part of the cast of the television series Vidas robadas.
 In 2009, he was part of the cast of the movie Cartas para Jenny.
 In 2010, he was part of the cast of the youth television series Consentidos.
 In 2010, he was part of the cast the movie Plumíferos.
 In 2012, he was part of the cast of the miniseries Volver a nacer.
 From 2012 to 2013, he was part of the cast of the television series Dulce Amor.
 In 2014, he was part of the cast of the television series Somos familia.
 In 2014, he was part of the cast of the television series Camino al Amor.
 In 2015, he was part of the cast of the miniseries El mal menor.
 In 2017, he was part of the cast of the television series Cuéntame cómo pasó.
 In 2017, he was part of the cast of the movie Soldado argentino solo conocido por Dios.
 In 2019, he makes a special participation in Pequeña Victoria.
 In 2020, he was part of the cast of the television series Separadas.